 Blaine is a tiny city located in the state of Kentucky.
 With a population of 68 people and just one neighborhood, Blaine is the 409th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Blaine is generally considered to be a blue-collar town.
-56.52% of the Blaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Blaine, you'll notice that it is more blue-collar than most other communities in America.
+56.52% of Blaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Blaine is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Blaine who work in office and administrative support (26.09%), healthcare suport services (17.39%), and sales jobs (0.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 56.52% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Blaine telecommute to their jobs.
+Overall, about 56.52% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Blaine’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.